use-inkubator/Ecosystem-Grants/applications/decentralized_oracles.md

  - a UI to test and play with these smart contracts.
 For the Graph API Oracle, we will index the data from the dApps Staking on Astar and return the information about the stakers.
  - a documentation to use these oracles

+The smart contracts will be deployed on Khala and Shiden.

 ## Team :busts_in_silhouette:

 ### Team members